jfm92/lv_micropython/README.md

 ## Important notice

-This library was one of the main points of the microByte project, but unfortnately, some features was not possible to implement and maybe the usuability is not so good as it was intendend on the beginning.
+This library was one of the main points of the microByte project, but unfortunately, some features were not possible to implement, and maybe the usability is not so good as it was intended at the beginning.
-The reason of that is basically hardware limitation, the microByte has a CH340G chip to handle the USB communications, this chip requires a connection with DC and RESET pin of the ESP32.
-So, when you connect the device to the PC and open the UART port, the PC sends a signal over USB which activate the DC and RESET signal giving as result a reset of the microcontroller.
-This is something good if you want to flash the microcontroller, but if you just want "interact" with UART, is not very good.
+The reason for that is a hardware limitation, the microByte has a CH340G chip to handle the USB communications, this chip requires a connection with DC and RESET pin of the ESP32.
+So, when you connect the device to the PC and open the UART port, the PC sends a signal over USB which activates the DC and RESET signal giving as result a reset of the microcontroller.
+This is something good if you want to flash the microcontroller, but if you just want to "interact" with UART, is not very good.

 So, we have the next limitations:
 - No boot menu to select if you want to execute an application or open REPL.
-- It was necessary a workaround to use the file system.
-Now it's working but you can't see for example on MU or other microPython interpreter.
+- It was necessary a workaround use the file system.
+Now it's working but you can't see for example on MU or another microPython interpreter.
-- It's necessary to run an script to use REPL or manually open the port (I.E. With Arduino IDE open the serial console).
+- It's necessary to run a script to use REPL or manually open the port (I.E. With Arduino IDE open the serial console).

 ## Build the binary